colintbowers/RARIMA.jl/README.md

+## NOTE

+This package is no longer actively maintained and will not work on the latest versions of Julia.

 ## RARIMA

 An [ARIMA](http://en.wikipedia.org/wiki/Autoregressive_integrated_moving_average) (Autoregressive Integrated Moving Average) module for the [Julia](http://julialang.org/) language that uses libraries from the [R language](http://www.r-project.org/)